Infrastructure Deterioration in Popular Neighborhood

 After our detailed review and meticulous planning, the Snyder & Associates team was able to create a pleasing balance within the corridor, resulting in a 25 percent increase in parking spaces and an even greater complete street environment, featuring:

-- 40 additional on-street parking spots
+- 40 additional on-street parking spaces

-- New sidewalks
+- New sidewalks throughout the project area

 - Decorative streetlights, benches, tables, brick pavers, bike parking stations, and trash receptacles

-- Plazas for public gathering areas
+- Plazas areas for public gathering

-Because all businesses in the project area needed to remain open during construction, so staging was critical.
-We worked with the contractor to monitor progress and inform businesses of current project staging and upcoming work activities to keep any inconveniences to a minimum.
+Because all businesses in the project area needed to remain open during construction, the staging was critical.
+Our team worked with the contractor to monitor progress and inform businesses of current project staging and upcoming work activities to keep any inconveniences to a minimum.
 The Snyder & Associates team also provided preliminary design, final construction documents, and construction assistance.

 The entire project’s construction occurred over six months at a cost of $2.5 million, funded in partnership between the City of Omaha, private donors, businesses, and the neighborhood.
 The completed streetscape design project creates a welcoming, attractive public space, encouraging community growth and vibrancy.